gtsteffaniak/filebrowser/frontend/tests/playwright/performance/README.md

 make perf-baseline
 ```

-Run this **in the same environment CI uses**, since the baseline records worker
+Run this **in the same environment CI uses** (the `Dockerfile.playwright-performance`
+`ci` image on `ubuntu-24.04-arm`), since the baseline records worker count,
-count, browser version and Playwright version.
-A mismatch is reported in the
+browser version and Playwright version.
+A mismatch is reported in the report
-report rather than silently producing a bogus regression.
+rather than silently producing a bogus regression.
+After changing baseline
+aggregation logic, regenerate with `PERF_UPDATE_BASELINE=1` in that environment.

+The dashboard is served locally via `make perf-dashboard` (HTTP on port 9323).
+Chart.js is loaded from `node_modules` by the server — no CDN or network access
+required when using that command.

 ## What gets measured